5 Side Effects Of Eating Chicken You Need To Beware Of

 3. High Cholesterol Content In Chicken Meat Even Without Skin

 Yes, chicken eaten without the skin on may have less cholesterol than a similar portion of lamb or veal.
 But it isn’t lower on the charts than all other meat.

 Beef sirloin and chicken are nearly the same as far as cholesterol levels are concerned.
 While beef sirloin packs in about 89 mg of cholesterol in a 3.5-oz portion, a similar serving of chicken without skin has about 85 mg.

-- Switch to vegetable sources of protein like beans and tofu, which have no cholesterol at all.
+- Have more vegetarian protein like beans and tofu, which have no cholesterol, and more fiber.

-- Have some tuna preserved in water, or salmon or halibut.
-All of these have lower cholesterol than chicken, with tuna containing as little as 30 mg of cholesterol.
-Plus, you get the added benefit of the healthy omega-3 fatty acids from fish.8
+- Have tuna, salmon, or halibut.
+These have lower cholesterol than chicken, with 3.5 oz tuna containing just 30 mg.
+Plus, you get the healthy omega-3 fatty acids.10

-Consuming a diet that’s very high on animal protein and low on fruit and vegetables could up your risk of cancer.
-Research indicates a reduced risk of cancer, as much as 40 percent lower, in vegetarians when compared to meat eaters.
+Research indicates a reduced risk of cancer, as much as 40% lower, in vegetarians when compared to meat eaters.
+Why?
+Because consuming a diet that’s very high on animal protein and low on fruit and vegetables could up your risk of cancer.
 So no matter how lean the chicken is or how well you prepare it, if you skip your vegetables to make room for more chicken, you could be setting yourself up for a fall.11

 Because poultry has to be cooked at high temperatures, it can form heterocyclic amines (HCA), carcinogenic compounds that increase your risk of cancer.
 Grilling or frying chicken ups the levels of these carcinogens, making it worse than most other meats when it comes to HCAs.12 So frying your chicken is the worst you could be doing to yourself.
 You could increase the risk of breast cancer, among other conditions.13